 Over the years, the congregation at Hampshire Avenue has reflected the changing ethnic mix in this part of the world.
 When it started in the 1930s, the Church was known as "the Welsh Church", reflecting the many Welsh people then seeking work in Slough.
-Now in the 2010s, roughly half the members are Caribbean, half African, with the English very much in the minority.
+By the mid-2010s, roughly half the members are Caribbean, half African, with the English very much in the minority.
 But on feast days and special occasions, what a wonderful variety of food to enjoy!

 With their new building and their links within the LEP, the members are all looking forward to the challenges ahead.
 Working in partnership with the other two Methodist Churches in Slough, Hampshire Avenue is participating in a joint initiative to show that Methodism is indeed "Alive in Slough".

 I am indebted to Brenda Cheeseman for her invaluable help.

 In May 2012 Hampshire Avenue Methodist Church held a Flower Festival with the theme Faith Stories.
 As Christians we draw great strength and encouragement from hearing the stories of how others have found, sustained and adventured in faith.
 Participants were invited to reflect on faith — their own, or the faith of an inspirational individual or group and then express this through floral displays.